KtorZ/_blog_/_posts/2016-04-07-why_don't_you_use_elm?.markdown

 don't you learn *Elm* instead?
 Well I know, *Elm* is a different language (and a functional one, yuck!) and the learning curve is way too important.
 Meh.

-Therefore it seems familiar and comfortable, as the big majority of frontend frameworks is built on top of *JavaScript*, to stick with *JavaScript* as much as possible.
-Hence it feels like there's one less barrier to overcome; the underlying language is always the same, isn't it?
+Therefore, it seems familiar and comfortable, as the big majority of frontend frameworks is built on top of *JavaScript*, to stick with *JavaScript* as much as possible.
+Hence, it feels like there's one less barrier to overcome; the underlying language is always the same, isn't it?
 Having a quick look at the *JavaScript* in *Angular*, and the one in *React*, it really looks like two fairly different flavor of *JavaScript*.
-The former would rather uses a Vanilla/ES5 *JavaScript* whereas the latter embraces ES6/ES7 with an extensive usage of destructuring and methods declaration shortcuts.
+The former would rather use a Vanilla/ES5 *JavaScript* whereas the latter embraces ES6/ES7 with an extensive usage of destructuring and methods declaration shortcuts.
 It really sounds like two different - albeit from a common ancestor - languages.
 You end up learning two distinct languages.
 So what's your excuse now?
 Instead of learning a framework (and its underlying *JavaScript* flavor), you're able to deal with a language which will by itself, intrinsically, offers you all the control and the behaviour you'll expect from a framework.
-Plus, because you are facing directly patterns and concerns which built your code, you're getting more stronger insights.
+Plus, because you are facing directly patterns and concerns which built your code, you're getting stronger insights.
 There's one remark though.
 I've been told the main issue with *Elm* was about reading the documention.
-For non fonctional programming developers, it appears to be an impenetrable dialect whereas documentations from trendiest frameworks are more "standard", more usual.
+For non fonctional programming developers, it appears to be an impenetrable dialect whereas documentations from the trendiest frameworks are more "standard", more usual.
 Inasmuch as it seems to be the only obstacle that keeps you away from *Elm*, let's spend five more minutes together to break through this.

 So here we are, talking about [Hindley-Milner][hindleymilner] type signatures.
 Trust me on that, once you can read that fluently, it becomes the best documentation you'll ever have.